-- 1. Disciplinary measures are reasonable, developmentally appropriate procedures that may include, but are not limited to, removal from the classroom, detention, in-school suspension, out-of-school suspension, restriction from school sponsored events and activities, probation, and expulsion, as a means of addressing student misbehavior. - 2.
-Removal from the classroom means a student is sent to the building principal's office.
-It is within the discretion of the person in charge of the classroom to remove the student. - 3.
-Detention means the student's presence is required during non-school hours for disciplinary purposes.
-The building principal is authorized to establish guidelines or protocol for when detention shall be served (either before school or after school.)
-Whether a student will serve detention, and the length of the detention, is within the discretion of the licensed employee disciplining the student or the building principal. - 4.
-An in-school suspension means the student will attend school but will be temporarily isolated from one or more classes while under supervision.
-An in-school suspension will not exceed ten consecutive school days. - 5.
-An out-of-school suspension means the temporary denial of a student's attendance at school for a specific period of time for gross misconduct or for neglect or refusal to conform to school rules or policies. - 6.
-A restriction from school activities means a student will attend school and classes and practice but will not participate in school co-curricular activities or events. - 7.
-Probation means a student is given a conditional suspension of a penalty for a definite period of time in addition to being reprimanded.
+Disciplinary measures include, but are not limited to, removal from the classroom, detention, inschool suspension, out-of-school suspension, restriction from activities, probation, and expulsion.

+- "Removal from the classroom" means a student is sent to the building Principal's office.
+It is within the discretion of the person in charge of the classroom to remove the student. - 2.
+"Detention" means the student's presence is required for disciplinary purposes before or after the hours when the student is assigned to be in class.
+The building Principal is authorized to establish guidelines or protocol for when detention shall be served (either before school or after school).
+Whether a student will serve detention, and the length of the detention, is within the discretion of the licensed employee disciplining the student or the building Principal. - "In-school suspension" means the student will attend school but will be temporarily isolated from one or more classes while under supervision.
+An in-school suspension will not exceed ten (10) consecutive school days. - "Out-of-school suspension" means the temporary denial of a student's attendance at school for a specific period of time for gross misconduct, for neglect, or refusal to conform to school rules or policies. - a.
+"Short-term suspension" means a suspension of ten (10) school days or less.
+Ed 317.04(a)(1). - b.
+"Long-term suspension" means the continuation of a short-term suspension under RSA 193:13, I (b)-(c), and also means a suspension in excess of ten (10) school days under Ed 317.04(a)(2). - "Restriction from school activities" means a student will attend school, classes, and practice but will not participate in other school extra-curricular activities, including competitions. - 6.
+"Probation" means a student is given a conditional suspension of a penalty for a definite period of time in addition to being reprimanded.
 The conditional suspension will mean the student must meet the conditions and terms for the suspension of the penalty.
-Failure of the student to meet these conditions and terms will result in immediate reinstatement of the penalty. - 8.
-Expulsion means the permanent denial of a pupil's attendance at school for any of the reasons listed in RSA 193:13, II and III.
+Failure of the student to meet these conditions and terms will result in immediate reinstatement of the penalty. - "Expulsion" means the permanent denial of a pupil's attendance at school for any of the reasons listed in RSA 193:13, II and III.

-Standards for Removal from Classroom and Detention
+B. Standards for Removal from Classroom and Detention.